Using the HTTP Caching Policy

 Configure the policy options based on your requirements and click Apply.

-After you've saved your policy, you can attach it to a web service, binding, or binding operation that you would like to enhance the message processing of.
+After you've saved and activated your policy, you can attach it to a web service, binding, or binding operation that you would like to enhance the message processing of.

-After you've attached the HTTPS Caching Policy to a web service, operation, or binding, send a request to your service and go to the Services > Monitoring section to view the results for Logs, Real Time Charts, and Historical Charts.
-For more information on using the monitoring functions, refer to the Policy Manager Online Help, available via the Help button.
+After you've attached the HTTP Caching Policy to a web service, operation, or binding, send a request to your service and go to the Services > Monitoring section to view the results for Logs, Real Time Charts, and Historical Charts.

 When you create and configure a policy, the policy is in Draft state.
 When the policy configuration is complete, activate the policy: click Activate Policy and then confirm.
 See Activate a Policy.